Jeinerox/minik/README.md

     systemctl status minikd.service
     ```

+6. **Note:** After installation, you may need to open a new terminal in order for the autocomplete to work properly.

 The installation script will:

 - Create a virtual environment.
 - Set up the systemd service for automatic startup.
 - Create the executable file `minik` in `/usr/local/bin/`.
+- Add eval command in .bashrc

 ## Configuration